-- interpretation and choice of styles within the Russian Classical Ballet disciplines through a coherent and structured context; - developing the knowledge, skills and understanding of the disciplines and concepts of Russian Classical Ballet in a vocational and professional context; - demonstrating increasing levels of self-confidence, esteem and interpersonal skills; - practical work based on sound principles that pay due regard to the health, safety and well-being of those involved; - gaining knowledge and understanding of dance as an art form in relation to different cultural and vocational contexts; - acquiring knowledge and understanding of the demands and requirements placed upon dance professionals in vocational and professional contexts.
+- interpretation and choice of styles and dance disciplines within a coherent and structured context; - developing the knowledge, skills and understanding of the disciplines and concepts of dance in a vocational and professional context; - demonstrating increasing levels of self confidence, esteem and interpersonal skills; - practical work based on sound principles that pay due regard to the health, safety and well being of those involved; - gaining knowledge and understanding of dance as an art form in relation to different cultural and vocational contexts; - acquiring knowledge and understanding of the demands and requirements placed upon dance professionals in vocational and professional contexts.

-The purpose of the specification may be summarised as fostering intuitive, aesthetic and imaginative thinking expressed through Russian Classical Ballet and encouraging active and continuing participation in the performing arts, particularly in vocational and professional contexts.
+The purpose of the specification may be summarised as fostering intuitive, aesthetic and imaginative thinking expressed through dance and encouraging active and continuing participation in the performing arts, particularly in vocational and professional contexts.